 Think of how a bare field covered in snow looks, compared to one with a rambling stone wall or wattle fence.
 Even a bare trellis or arbor will add architectural interest when the temperatures drop.

 So when you’re planning your summer landscape, think ahead to the backyard visage you will create in winter, too.
+It’s amazing the beauty hardscaping can add to your landscape.

 3. Leave Perennial Stems for Structure and Seeds